ioerror/vula/contrib/README.ipv6.overview.md

 addresses, we decided to make vula peers each generate their own ULA address within a vula-specific network prefix.

-We registered the fdff:ffff:ffdf::/48 block with the Ungleich IPv6 ULA registry for this purpose.
+We registered the `fdff:ffff:ffdf::/48` block with the Ungleich IPv6 ULA registry for this purpose.
 These are the IPv6 addresses which vula names will now resolve to.
-The address is bound to *localhost* rather than the vula interface, because having no address bound to the vula interface is what enables the correct source IP to be determiend for internet-bound traffic via a vula-enabled gateway.
+The address is bound to *localhost* rather than the vula interface, because having no address bound to the vula interface is what enables the correct source IP to be determined for internet-bound traffic via a vula-enabled gateway.
 The vula-provided ULA address is never used outside of the tunnel.
 Wireguard's encrypted traffic is sent on the physical interface using link-local addresses.

-Besides IPv6 connectivity in the absence of a router advertizing ULA prefixes, this solution also provides vula-protected connectivity absent any router at all.
-Also, previously, two IPv6-capable pinned peers who found themselves on a network assigning only public IPv4 addresses would be unable to communicate over vula: applications using vula to resolve names of pinned peers would resolve to the last acceptable address they had, and these packes would be routed to the wireguard interface where that pinned peer has a stale session with an unroutable old IP and therefore cannot route traffic.
+Besides IPv6 connectivity in the absence of a router advertising ULA prefixes, this solution also provides vula-protected connectivity absent any router at all.
+Also, previously, two IPv6-capable pinned peers who found themselves on a network assigning only public IPv4 addresses would be unable to communicate over vula: applications using vula to resolve names of pinned peers would resolve to the last acceptable address they had, and these packets would be routed to the wireguard interface where that pinned peer has a stale session with an unroutable old IP and therefore cannot route traffic.
 Now, instead, the hosts can resolve ULA IPs for each other and communicate using link-local